ghada49/Project-Phase-1/README.md

   HOW TO RUN THE CODE:

-  Use the cd command to change directories.
-For example, if your file is in C:\Users\YourUsername\Documents do cd C:\Users\YourUsername\Documents
-  Then, run the server (python server.py)
-  Then open another command and do the same with the directories.
-Run client.py (you can open different commands to run multiple clients)
+To change directories, use the cd command.
+For example, if your file (containing the 3 python file server, client and database) is in C:\Users\YourUsername\Documents, type cd C:\Users\YourUsername\Documents.
+Run the server with python server.py, then open another Command Prompt window, navigate to the same directory, and run client.py.
+You can open multiple Command Prompt windows and repeat this process to run client.py for multiple clients.

 When you first run the client code you will have 3 options :
 1. Register